 Firefighters must be in excellent physical condition whether they work in an urban environment or a remote wilderness area.
 The personal protective gear they must wear is heavy.
 They must be able to carry the hoses and other gear they need to do their jobs as well.
 Firefighters are often called upon to rescue victims trapped in burning structures who might be unconscious or injured.
 Firefighters might be able to climb stairs, dragging their hoses with them.
 They might also have to work in cramped or uncomfortable quarters.
 They must be able to run, crouch, kneel, jump, and bend.

 Firefighters routinely face unpleasant and potentially dangerous situations.
 In addition to combating fires, they might be dispatched to the scene of an automobile accident or sent in response to a medical emergency.
 Incidents such as an accident with multiple fatalities; the death or injury of a team member; a natural disaster; and the daily stresses of dealing with potentially life-and-death situations can all take a toll on a firefighter’s emotional well-being.
 As part of their jobs, firefighters often must provide what comfort they can to families who have lost all of their possessions in a fire or who are distraught over an ill or injured relative.

-Invuyani Safety was founded in 2003 and has established itself as leading suppliers of quaality products and quality service.
+Invuyani Safety was founded in 2003 and has established itself as a leading supplier of quality products and quality services.
 We supply fire protective clothing and fire fighting equipment like hoses and portable fire pumps to the fire industry.
 Though we probably couldn’t prevent all the disadvantages associated with firefighting, Invuyani Safety can significantly minimise the physical dangers accompanied by the job description.
-Our range of personal protection products include hand protection i.e. barrier creams and handcleaner And for people that work at heights we supply a range of fall arrest equipment
+Our range of personal protection products includes hand protection i.e. barrier creams and hand cleaner And for people that work at heights we supply a range of fall arrest equipment